 To achieve digital accessibility, you need to redesign your website.

-- For more information about AudioEye, please contact your Client Success Manager.
+- For more information about AudioEye, please contact your Customer Success Manager.